-Officers assessing PRRA applications are required to determine whether an individual would be at risk of persecution if returned to his/her country of origin.
+Officers assessing PRRA applications are required to determine whether individuals would be at risk of persecution or risk to life if returned to their country of origin.
 In the context of failed refugee claimants, officers are required to give consideration to any new, credible, relevant and material evidence of facts that might have affected the outcome of an appellant’s refugee claim hearing had this evidence been presented, and to assess the risk to the individual if removed.

 If an applicant has submitted both a PRRA and a H&C, and both are rejected, then an applicant should closely examine whether the officer evaluating the applications applied the correct test, as it may be the case that an officer has conflated the requirements for the two applications.

 For example, it is a reviewable error of law for an H&C officer to equate the existence of state protection with a lack of undue, undeserved, or disproportionate hardship (Demiraj v.
 Canada, 2011 FC 161; Hinzman v.
 Canada, 2010 FCA 177).

 Failed applicants examining the reasons for their rejection should thus carefully examine whether the correct test was applied.
 Even if a visa officer in a rejection state what the correct test was, it is important to review in detail the reasons to ensure that the stated test was the test applied.
 In Ramsawak v Canada (Minister of Citizenship and Immigration), 2009 FC 636, the Federal Court noted that:

 This Court has emphasized, in a number of cases, the importance of assessing an H&C claim through the lens of “hardship”, as distinct from that of “risk” applied in relation to a PRRA.